awsdocs/aws-parallelcluster-user-guide/doc_source/autoscaling.md

 # AWS ParallelCluster Auto Scaling<a name="autoscaling"></a>

-The auto scaling strategy described here applies to HPC clusters that are deployed with one of the supported traditional job schedulers, either Son of Grid Engine \(SGE\), Slurm Workload Manager \(Slurm\), or Torque Resource Manager \(Torque\)\.
+The auto scaling strategy described here applies to HPC clusters that are deployed with either Son of Grid Engine \(SGE\) or Torque Resource Manager \(Torque\)\.
 When deployed with one of these schedulers, AWS ParallelCluster implements the scaling capabilities by managing the Auto Scaling group of the compute nodes, and then changing the scheduler configuration as needed\.
 For HPC clusters that are based on AWS Batch, AWS ParallelCluster relies on the elastic scaling capabilities provided by the AWS\-managed job scheduler\.
 For more information, see [What is Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html) in the *Amazon EC2 Auto Scaling User Guide*\.

+**Note**
+Before AWS ParallelCluster version 2\.9\.0, Auto Scaling was used with Slurm Workload Manager \(Slurm\)\.

 Clusters deployed with AWS ParallelCluster are elastic in several ways\.
 Setting the [`initial_queue_size`](cluster-definition.md#configuration-initial-queue-size) specifies the minimum size value of the ComputeFleet Auto Scaling group, and also the desired capacity value\.
 Setting the [`max_queue_size`](cluster-definition.md#configuration-max-queue-size) specifies the maximum size value of the ComputeFleet Auto Scaling group\.